-• Permitted Development Rights - Permitted development rights on the development could be removed so as to afford Scottish Borders Council additional control in future.

-- 4.33 The adherence to these principles, some of which are over and above those recommended by the LVA and Heritage Assessment, will further contribute toward the successful sensitive integration of development into the site. - 4.34 SBC's assessment of the site concludes that there are positive components to the landscape/framework proposals which would benefit from further development.
-Our client would be pleased to work with SBC's officers as the proposals evolve. - 4.35 The assessment also notes that the removal of PD Rights should not be necessary if suitable containment within the site is achieved and an appropriate design response implemented.
+- Permitted Development Rights Permitted development rights on the development could be removed so as to afford Scottish Borders Council additional control in future. - 3.35 The adherence to these principles, some of which are over and above those recommended by the LVA and Heritage Assessment, will further contribute toward the successful sensitive integration of development into the site. - 3.36 SBC's assessment of the site concludes that there are positive components to the landscape/framework proposals which would benefit from further development.
+Our client would be pleased to work with SBC's officers as the proposals evolve. - The assessment also notes that the removal of PD Rights should not be necessary if suitable containment within the site is achieved and an appropriate design response implemented.
+While we understand that officers of Scottish Borders Council do not consider that this is necessary our client is amenable to this as a supplementary measure if the additional controls which would be achieved would provide comfort to third party objectors that maintain concerns regarding the allocation of the site.